 Overlooking the lake is a recently constructed firepit area which is now one of the more popular places at camp!
 There is a centered firepit surrounded by beautiful stone masonry, along with bench and wall seating for dozens.
 There are regular opportunities for campfires at night, complete with roasted marshmallows and s’mores!

-New for 2017 is a newly built fitness center that is located in between the rec hall and dining hall.
+New for 2017 was a fitness pavilion that is located in between the rec hall and dining hall.
 This screened in structure has many stations at which campers can exercise to get in the best shape of their lives, under the supervision of trained and enthusiastic staff mentors.
-This Eddie Andelman Gym will prove to be a great addition!
+This Eddie Andelman Gym has proven to be a great addition!

 At the front entrance of camp is a a multi-purpose office that was built in 2000, but like many of our buildings, still looks new!
 We do much of our camp “business” there, but it is often used by campers as a meeting spot, a place to read in our fabulous rocking chairs, an open lending library of books and games, and the site of our weekly canteen opportunities.